Cavoodles & Children. Everything you MUST KNOW before bringing one home!

 ❌ Tug-of-war – This can encourage possessiveness and rough play at an early age which we would like to avoid.

-❌ Chasing games – Can lead to nipping or overexcitement.
+❌ Chasing games or Hide-and-seek – Can lead to nipping or overexcitement.

 By putting clear playtime pointers, you can ensure interactions remain fun and safe for both your child and your Cavoodle.